acrucetta/mente/src/md/elastic_search.md

 To prevent losing data, elastic search replicates data across clusters (cross-cluster replication).
 CCR provides a way to automatically synchronize indices from your primary cluster to a secondary remote cluster.

+### Sharding

+Sharding allows us to divide indices into smaller pieces.

+e.g., Node A (500 gb); Node B (500 gb)

+Index (600 GB) gets placed into both indices.

+- A shard is an independent index
+- A shard has no predefined size; it grows as documents are added
+- A shard may store up to about 2 billion documents

+Why we shard:
+- Allows us to store more documents
+- Easier to fit large indices
+- Improved parallel performance

+Configuring shards:
+- We use to have 5 shards by default
+- Indices are now created with one shard by default
+- We can modify the shards with the split/shrink API

+How many shards:
+- If you anticipate millions of docs, consider a couple of shards
+- Otherwise, use the default shards

+### Replication

+Elastic search natively supports replication.
+Setting it up can be complicated.

+How does replication work?
+- Replication creates copies of shards (replica shards)
+- A shard that was replicated is called "Primary shards"

+Node B
+[Primary Shard B][Replica A1][Replica A2]

+Choosing replicas:
+- How many replicas are ideal; depends on the use case
+- IS the data stored elsewhere?
+- We should replicate shards at least twice

+Snapshots:
+- Snapshots are also back-ups
+- Snapshots can be taken at the index level or for the entire cluster
+- We can take a snashot before running a query; replication can't help with this but it can with a snapshot (rollback to snapshot)

+Increasing throughput with replication:
+- Replica shards can serve diff search requests simultaneously
+- Elastic can route to the best shared
+- CPU paralellization can improve performance if multiple shards are on the same node

+### Node Roles

+Default roles: dim (data, ingest, master)

+Master node:
+- A node may be elected as the cluster's master nodes
+- A master node is responsible for creating and deleting indices

+Data role:
+- Enables a node to store data
+- Storing data includes performing queries related to that data, such as queries

+Ingest role:
+- Node that ingests data
+- Ingest pipelines are a series of steps performed when indexing documents
+- A simplified version of Logstash, directly within Elastic search

+Machine Learning
+- Identifies node as ML node
+- useful for running ML jobs

+Coordination nodes
+- Processes request; not possible for single setting
+- Essentially a load balancer

+When to change node roles:
+- It depends; useful for large clusters
+- Typically done when optimizing the cluster to scale
+- Only change when you know what you're doing

+## Commands

+- GET /cluster/health
+- GET /_cat/indices